FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/Death`| A fact of the death of a person.
 `http://gedcomx.org/Education`| A fact of an education or an educational achievement (e.g., diploma, graduation, scholarship, etc.) of a person.
 `http://gedcomx.org/EducationEnrollment`| A fact of a person's enrollment in an educational program or institution.
+`http://gedcomx.org/Emancipation`| A fact of the emancipation, manumission, escape or other route to freedom of a person who was previously enslaved.
 `http://gedcomx.org/Emigration`| A fact of the emigration of a person.
+`http://gedcomx.org/Enslavement`| A fact of the enslavement of a person.
 `http://gedcomx.org/Ethnicity`| A fact of a person's ethnicity.
 `http://gedcomx.org/Excommunication`| A fact of a person's excommunication from a church.
 `http://gedcomx.org/FirstCommunion`| A fact of a person's first communion in a church.